xiaoman-zhang/PMC-VQA/README.md

 The dataset is available at [Huggingface](https://huggingface.co/datasets/xmcmic/PMC-VQA/)

-The model checkpoints is available at [MedVInT-TE](https://huggingface.co/xmcmic/MedVInT-TE/) and [MedVInT-TD](https://huggingface.co/xmcmic/MedVInT-TD/).
+The model checkpoints are available at [MedVInT-TE](https://huggingface.co/xmcmic/MedVInT-TE/) and [MedVInT-TD](https://huggingface.co/xmcmic/MedVInT-TD/).
+**The previous checkpoint of MedVInT-TD was mistakenly uploaded.
+We have rectified the issue and updated the model's checkpoint on July 31.
+Now, you can access the correct and improved version of the model.**

 - [PMC-VQA](#pmc-vqa)